NexusMutual/docs/docs/overview/claims-history/ftx.md

 ## Filed claims and outcomes

-Twenty-four (24) claims were filed, and those claims were reviewed and voted on by claim assessors.
+Twenty-seven (27) claims were filed, and those claims were reviewed and voted on by claim assessors.
+Claim assessors approved twenty-four (24) and denied three (3).
+These claims cross the March 2023 protocol upgrade, so the filed and approved lists include both V1- and V2-numbered claims.
 Since this loss event met the terms outlined in Section 1.2 of the Custody Cover wording, claim assessors reviewed the validity of the claims to determine:

 * Was the member's FTX Custody Cover active at the time withdrawals were first halted?
 * Did the member provide off-chain proof of loss with their claim?